Information About You

 Legal basis: consent

 Minimalism Life principally uses your information under the legal basis of consent.
 When you enter your information in a form, we specify the purpose and future use of this information.
 By submitting information to a form, you consent for your details to be used according to the purposes stated above each form.
 An example of this is: requesting to be added to a mailing list (which will be used to send you newsletters and information).

 As this information is provided on the basis of consent, you are free to withdraw your consent for such use of your information at any time.

 Legal basis: contract

 Minimalism Life also may process your information under the legal basis of contract, whereby the processing is necessary for a contract you have with us, or because you have asked us to take specific steps before entering into a contract.
-Subscribing to our premium Volumes typically fall into this category wherein you supply your information because you wish to access a particular service.
+Subscribing to our premium membership typically falls into this category wherein you supply your information because you wish to access a particular service.

 Sharing Personal Data

 As noted above, Minimalism Life (depending on the form) may disclose information to the following companies: Constant Contact.
 This will be indicated alongside the form you use to submit your information.